Weber Tuning and Adjusting - Weber Carburetor Tuning & Adjusting

 14.Check and re-set the idle back to 1000-1100rpm using the Synchrometer to confirm both carbs are still equal.

-15. Remember to do things slowly and give the engine and carbs time to stabilize when making adjustments.
-This is especially true when using the UniSyn because it slows the air flow to the throat it is being used on.
-Also, don't make more than one change at a time - multiple changes will not allow you to know which change made the improvement or worse, which change made the engine run badly.
+15. Remember to do things slowly and give the engine and carbs time to stabilize & equalize after making adjustments.
+This is especially true when using the UniSyn because it affects the air flow thru the throat it is being used on.
+Also, don't make more than one change at a time - multiple changes will not allow you to know which change made the engine run better or even worse, which change made the engine run badly.

 Now, adjust the linkage.